Cafés, coffee shops & tea gardens

 For an authentic 1940s feel, Middleton Post Office Tea Parlour is a must, serving traditional afternoon teas on vintage china and Art Deco silverware, homemade cakes and bread from Roots and Fruits, the Sinnington bakery.

 Feast, owned by the White Swan Inn next door, sells dishes and treats lovingly prepared by the Inn's chefs, all served with great coffee.
 Its deli is packed with delicious locally sourced food, including Ginger Pig reared meat from nearby Levisham, quirky gifts and homeware.

 Tea gardens and other special places

 Only a few miles out of Helmsley, make a point of diverting off the Bilsdale road to find Hawnby, a delightful village with a great little tearoom, hot on local produce, pretty tea garden and a popular stop for cyclists.
 It keeps longer hours too, so somewhere to head for tea and a bit of lemon drizzle once you've walked off the hills.

 Mountain bikers on the red route from Sutton Bank and Cleveland Way walkers will likely happen upon High Paradise Farm Tearoom on the edge of Boltby Forest (there's no access by car).
-It's open daily until the end of September (except Tuesdays/Wednesdays in spring and Wednesdays in summer), and then open occasional weekends from October until December (check website for details).
+It's open daily from March until the end of September (except Tuesdays/Wednesdays in spring and Wednesdays in summer), and then open occasional weekends from October until December (check website for details).

 Rosedale Abbey... a walker's paradise, where cyclists like the challenge of that hill, and where you have a choice of three tearooms.
 Start with Graze on the Green perfect for a local sausage or bacon bap to fuel your walk, or Abbey Tearooms both in the centre of the village, then earn that next cake with a walk or bike ride to the Dale Head Farm tea garden up dale in a stunningly sited farmhouse with unbeatable views down Rosedale.